oflatt/coingremlins/player/dist_README.txt

      an earlier oppotunity to fault.
 In addition to the normal output, "meta" JSON output reports the names of players and summary results, which the `slide` program recognizes in additional to normal trace output.
-Run with `--help` for support arguments.
+Run with `--help` for supported arguments.

  * `slide` - Takes the output from `game` or `tournament` and renders it.
 Use Ctl-G or Cmd-G to jump to game results, and use 1 to jump